-Updated - At this time, we are looking for volunteer tutors for the M.A.P. program.
+Updated - At this time, we are only looking for VIRTUAL volunteer tutors for the M.A.P. program.
 Please read the volunteer posting on Pillar Nonprofit Network or contact Spencer Momney for details.

 Spencer Momney, firstname.lastname@example.org or 519-434-9115 ext.
 264

 For all other VIRTUAL volunteer inquiries, please contact Nadine Harrison, Child and Youth Program Manager at email@example.com or 519-434-9115 ext.
 238.

 The M.A.P.
 Tutor/Mentor works with students one-on-one or in small groups to tutor them in subjects, assist them in completing homework, and facilitate skill-building sessions to support the development of social skills and life skills.
 Mentors encourage and support participants to consider their personal and career goals.
 There are virtual and in-person/blended options available.
 Must have access to a device that can connect to Zoom with a working camera/microphone.